dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 <!--
 If applicable, add screenshots to help explain your problem.
-You can save a screenshot by using the F10 key
+You can save a RefindPlus screenshot by using the F10 key.
+The screenshots will be saved as a PNG file in your ESP.
 ATTACH THE SCREENSHOTS AFTER THE ARROW BELOW
 -->